Philippe Pétain: New York Canyon of Heroes

 On 26 October 1931, Pétain was honored with a ticker-tape parade down Manhattan's Canyon of Heroes.
-The New York City Mayor's Office considered removing the sidewalk ribbon denoting the parade for Pétain, given his role with the Nazis in World War II.
+In 2017, the New York City Mayor's Office considered removing the sidewalk ribbon denoting the parade for Pétain, given his collaborationist government in World War II.

 Personal life

-Pétain was a bachelor until his sixties, and known for his womanising.
-After World War I, Pétain married his former girlfriend, Eugénie Hardon (1877–1962) on 14 September 1920; they remained married until the end of Pétain's life.
+Pétain was a bachelor until his sixties and known for his womanising.
+After World War I Pétain married his mistress, Eugénie Hardon (1877–1962), on 14 September 1920; they remained married until the end of Pétain's life.
 After rejecting Pétain's first marriage proposal, Hardon had married and divorced François de Hérain by 1914 when she was 35.
-At the opening of the Battle of Verdun in 1916, Pétain is said to have been fetched during the night from a Paris hotel by a staff officer who knew that he could be found with Eugénie Hardon.
+At the opening of the Battle of Verdun in 1916 Pétain is said to have been fetched during the night from a Paris hotel by a staff officer who knew that he could be found with Eugénie Hardon.
 She had no children by Pétain but already had a son from her first marriage, Pierre de Hérain, whom Pétain strongly disliked.